ShaneC94/ClearPath/README.md

 ClearPath allows users to:
 - Add, edit, delete, and mark tasks as completed
 - Assign color labels for quick organization
 - Search and sort tasks by color or deadline
+- Upload or capture images for tasks
+- View attached images with a fullscreen popup viewer
 - View completed tasks in a dedicated section
 - Remove tasks easily using swipe-to-delete
 - Benefit from smooth performance through Kotlin coroutines for asynchronous database operations